Parents: Keep reading for information relevant for

 - Having nightmares, wetting the bed, or experiencing similar ‘trauma’-induced symptoms

 - Spending long periods of time in the bathroom, toilet or shower

 - Talking about sexual things too advanced for their age

 - Exhibiting signs of depression and/or anxiety

 Warning signs may look different for your child, depending on their age and stage.
-Learning that your child or young person may be negatively impacted by pornography can be disturbing and upsetting.
+Learning that your child may be negatively impacted by pornography can be disturbing and upsetting.
 Access the COMPOSE Yourself! model and learn key strategies to navigate this journey.